27th February 2025

 Richard Martin, Mindful Business Charter

-In this keynote, Richard from the Mindful Business Charter will speak to the change he wants to see where organisations to move beyond fear and hesitation when addressing suicide, advocating instead for a culture of accountability.
-He will talk about leadership, emphasizing their role in fostering environments that prioritise mental health, psychological safety, and proactive support for their teams.
-Richard will discuss how leaders can critically assess the internal environments they create and take meaningful action to ensure the right support systems are in place.
+In this keynote, Richard from the Mindful Business Charter spoke to the change he wants to see where organisations move beyond fear and hesitation when addressing suicide, advocating instead for a culture of accountability.
+He talked about leadership, emphasising their role in fostering environments that prioritise mental health, psychological safety, and proactive support for their teams.
+Richard discusses how leaders can critically assess the internal environments they create and take meaningful action to ensure the right support systems are in place.

 16:35 - 16:45 | Closing Words